 Britta Roeske is a figure that will be well known to many Formula One fans as longtime PR Manager for four-time World Champion Sebastian Vettel.
 Britta grew up interested in media, going on to study economics, with French and German, though with a particular focus on the world of journalism.
 Following the end of her university studies, she secured a two-year apprenticeship in Renault’s communications department.
 After a chance meeting with Flavio Briatore, at the time Renault F1’s Team Principal, and Patrizia Spinelli, the team’s Communications Manager, Britta was offered a role with the F1 team.

 Along with her PR commitments, Britta also plays a vital role as a confidant and support for Sebastian, a famously private person, with her seemingly a loyal part of his small inner circle.
-It is also believed that Vettel doesn’t have a manager, and so Britta is also responsible for helping in this area.
-Having spent over a decade working with Vettel, to this day Britta remains his PR Manager, and is expected to move to Aston Martin when Vettel drives for the team in 2021.
+It is also believed that Vettel doesn’t have a manager, and so Britta is responsible for helping in this area.
+Having spent over a decade working with Vettel, to this day, Britta remains his PR Manager, and will move to Aston Martin when Vettel drives for the team in 2021.

 Mia Djacic is also regularly seen in the media pen alongside her driver, Charles Leclerc.
 Although still in her 20s, Mia has had an extremely successful career already, graduating from the University of Vienna with a BA in Mass Communications and Media Studies.
 She went on to spend nearly two years as the Communications and Marketing Manager at Swiss software company, Beecom AG who organise the Worldwebforum, an event which encourages companies to effectively use digital and technological developments.